Case Study: ERP & POS Solution For Retail With Data Science And Extensive Automation

 Building an ERP system adopted by 80 retail chains over 3.5 years

-Enterprise resource planning (ERP) became an extensive niche for software development companies.
+Enterprise resource planning (ERP) became an extensive niche for software development companies and one of the top trends that lie at the crossroads of technology and retail.
 Integrated tools enhance and automate business management, taking over routine operations.

 The system in question comprehensively summarizes our 6-year experience of retail software development.
 It was conceived as a flexible solution that could be easily tailored to business processes of companies that adopted it.

 Our development team was at the core of its growth, from the very beginning up to the latest applied innovations, which include automated testing and server deployment, as well as a number of Data Science models that retrieve and use statistics to facilitate sales.